 Once the public portion of your defense is completed, your committee will ask additional questions about your dissertation.
-Once the questioning is complete, you will then be excused from the room while the committee decides whether or not your defense was successful and they will complete the Dissertation Defense Checklist, the Oral Exam and Thesis-Dissertation Approval form and any forms required by the TTU Graduate School.
-You will then be invited to return to the room and the results will be discussed with your committee.
-Following your dissertation meeting, your advisor must submit all required forms about your Dissertation Defense to the Graduate Coordinator.
+Once the questioning is complete, you will then be excused from the room while the committee decides whether or not your defense was successful and they will complete the Dissertation Defense Checklist.
+Following your defense, your advisor will notify the Graduate Program Coordinator of the results and the Coordinator will then begin the Graduate School thesis/dissertation forms through Dynamic Forms.
+The committee will need to complete both an Oral Defense Approval Form and a Final Document Approval form in addition to the internal defense checklist form.
+It is of the upmost importance that faculty monitor their email and sign these forms in a timely manner.